Cedar Ridge Raiders Invitational

 Debate:

 Although I’ve had some experience with debate in the past, I would not at all consider myself a flow judge.
 To get my ballot, you have to maintain a clear narrative throughout the round and keep clean extensions.
-You need to explain to me with clear weighing why I should vote for you.
-If a debate is messy or has no clash it means I will have to do all of the work and weighing by myself.
-You may not like the work that I do, so you should aim to be really clear about your comparatives.
-I would like to emphasize that I am not good with speed and if I cannot understand you I will not write it down, and I don’t really know how to use a speech doc tbh.
+You need to explain to me with clear weighing why I should vote for you over the other team.
+If a debate is messy andhas no clash it means I will have to do all of the work and weighing by myself.
+You may not like the work that I do, so you should aim to be very very clear about your comparatives.
+I would like to emphasize that I am not good with speed, so please just go at talking pace; if I cannot understand you I will not write it down.
 I don’t really understand the nuances of theory and so I don't feel comfortable voting off of it.
+I’m a little more of a traditionalist with PF and think it should be easily understandable and accessible.

 This should go without saying but I do not tolerate racism, sexism, bigotry etc. in rounds.
 I will call you out and dock speaks/ranks.